groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/advanced-features/groupdocs-search-java-index-report-guide/_index.md

 }
 ```

-**Explanation**: The `Index` constructor takes a folder path as its parameter.
-This is where the index data will be stored and managed.
+**Explanation:** The `Index` constructor receives the path where all index data will be stored.
+This folder becomes the heart of your **java document indexing** solution.

-### Adding Documents to Index
+### Adding documents java to the index

-#### Overview
-Once your index is created, you can start adding documents from specified directories to enhance search capabilities.
+Once the index exists, you can populate it with files from one or more directories.

 ```java
 import com.groupdocs.search.*;